 Combinatorics, graph theory, and difference equations.

 4243.
 Operations Research

+3(3-0)

-Prerequisites: MATH 1734 and STAT 3573.
+Prerequisites: MATH 1734 and CMPS 1044.

 A study of linear programming including convex sets, geometric solutions, simplex methods, duality, sensitivity analysis, and integer programming.

 4293.
 Abstract Algebra II

+3(3-0)

 Prerequisite: MATH 3293.

-A continuation of MATH 3293, with emphasis on rings, integral domains, fields, ideals, factor rings and polynomial rings.
+A continuation of MATH 3293, with emphasis on rings, integral domains, fields, ideals, factor rings, and polynomial rings.

 4453.
 Theory of Numbers

-Prerequisites: 12 hours of mathematics.
+3(3-0)

+Prerequisite: MATH 2133.

-Divisors and prime numbers, congruences, primitive roots, quadratic residues, and continued fractions.
+Divisors and prime numbers; congruences; primitive roots; quadratic residues; continued fractions; elliptical curves; cryptography.

 4573.
 Complex Analysis

+3(3-0)

-Prerequisite: MATH 2534.
+Prerequisites: MATH 2133 and 2534.

-Functions of one complex variable, Cauchy integral formula, and Taylor series.
+Functions of one complex variable, Cauchy integral formula, Taylor series.

 4733.
 Introductory Analysis I

+3(3-0)

-Prerequisites: MATH 1734, 3293, or consent of instructor.
+Prerequisites: MATH 1734 and 2133.

 Foundations of the calculus to include sequences, series, continuity, differentiation, and integration.

 4833.
 Introductory Analysis II

+3(3-0)

 Prerequisite: MATH 4733.
 A continuation of MATH 4733.

 4933.
+Topics

-Topics 3(3-0)
+3(3-0)

+Prerequisite: Consent of the instructor.

 Selected topics from advanced mathematics.
-May be repeated for credit with consent of coordinator.
+May be repeated for credit with consent of chair.

 GRADUATE COURSES

 5293.
 Modern Algebra

+3(3-0)

 Prerequisite: MATH 3293 or consent of the instructor.

 Foundations of modern algebra including properties of groups, rings, fields, modular rings, integral domain, ideals, quotient rings, and homomorphisms.

 5353.
 Graduate Topics in Discrete Math

+3(3-0)

+Prerequisite: Consent of the instructor.

 Topics selected from set theory, combinatorics, sequences, graph theory, difference equations, discrete optimization, complexity, and discrete geometry.
 May be repeated once for credit as specific topics vary.

 5363.
 Graduate Topics in Mathematics Education

+3(3-0)

+Prerequisite: Consent of the instructor.

 Topics selected from proof and justification, algebra, trigonometry, measurement and geometry, estimation, data analysis, modeling, number theory, and classroom technology.
 May be repeated once for credit as specific topics vary.

 5373.
 Graduate Topics in Applied Mathematics

+3(3-0)

 Prerequisites: 6 hours of graduate level or senior undergraduate level mathematics or consent of the instructor.

 Topics selected from dynamical systems, partial differential equations, Fourier analysis, wavelets, complex analysis, or special functions.
 Material will be varied according to the needs and interest of the class.
 May be repeated once with different emphasis for additional credit.

 5453.
 Theory of Numbers

+3(3-0)

 Prerequisites: 12 hours of mathematics.

 Divisors and prime numbers, congruences, primitive roots, quadratic residues, and continued fractions.
 5473.
-Geometry for Teachers

-Prerequisites: 12 hours of mathematics or consent of instructor.
+Geometry for Teachers 3(3-0) Prerequisites: 12 hours of mathematics or consent of instructor.
 The course will include investigation and exploration of geometric relationships beyond those which make up a traditional high school geometry course, as well as proof of such geometric relationships within the axiomatic structure of Euclidean geometry.
-Topics may include, but are not limited to, congruence, similarity, symmetry, transformational geometry, concurrency of lines, collinearity of points, constructions, distance and measurement.
+Topics may include, but are not limited to, congruence, similarity, symmetry, transformational geometry, concurrency of lines, collinearity of points, constructions, distance, and measurement.
 5483.
-History of Mathematics

-Prerequisites: 12 hours of undergraduate level mathematics or consent of the instructor.
+History of Mathematics 3(3-0) Prerequisites: 12 hours of undergraduate level mathematics or consent of the instructor.
 A survey of the development of major mathematical topics, including geometry and algebra.
-Philosophical and cultural aspects will be integrated with the structure, theorems and applications of mathematics.
+Philosophical and cultural aspects will be integrated with the structure, theorems, and applications of mathematics.
 5493.
-Probability and Statistics for Teachers

-Prerequisites: 12 hours of mathematics or consent of instructor.
+Probability and Statistics for Teachers 3(3-0) Prerequisites: 12 hours of mathematics or consent of instructor.
 Topics from probability theory, simulation, descriptive and inferential statistics, and research methods.
 5573.
-Complex Analysis

-Analytic functions, conformal mappings, Maximum Modulus Theorem, Integration and Cauchy's Theorem, residues and poles.
+Complex Analysis 3(3-0) Prerequisite: Consent of the instructor.
+Analytic functions, conformal mappings, Maximum Modulus Theorem, Integration and Cauchy's Theorem, residues, and poles.